 The other way to upload your sonar logs is to remove your mini-SD card from your fish-finder, insert it into your computer and then log-in to GenesisMaps.com and upload it through the Dashboard by clicking the “Start Upload” button.

 C-MAP Genesis will automatically create a downloadable map file from each sonar log file you upload.
-You will receive an email when each file finishes processing.
 The upload process may take a few hours depending on how large the file is.

 If you uploaded multiple files from the same waterbody, you can easily merge them into a single downloadable map file to save on your mini-SD card and use in your fish-finder on the water.

 The Genesis Live file (.GSD) can now be uploaded to your account.View Post

 What have you done to the Social Map?View Post

 Bottom-hardness layer available now for thousands of C-MAP Social Map charts, with Genesis Edge subscriptionView Post

 C-MAP Reveal charts feature photo-realistic sea floor imagery for Simrad, Lowrance, B&G usersView Post

 Select from 16 colors to highlight as many as 10 customized depth ranges on both Social Map charts and private Genesis Edge maps.
 You can set two separate custom-color depth palettes for every map and easily highlight the fish-holding areas.
 Humps and holes, reefs and shoals, drains and ditches, ledges and breaklines will all be much more visible when set apart with custom-color depth shading.